//= asset_path('css/style.css'); ?>Skip to Content

 “With all the people working along the with the walking traffic for the course, it was important to have barricades and protecting for walkways in place,” Stefani said.

 “Good communication was key here.
-Another challenge was keeping materials here on time, as changes were made mid-project to add hard surface countertops which had to come from overseas.”
+Another challenge was keeping materials here on time, as changes were made mid-project to add hard surface countertops that had to come from overseas.”

 The Lloyd team met and beat the challenges, though.
 The building opened on time, “and it’s a really cool place,” Pulford said.
 “There’s not a bad view from any room.”